PEMapModder/Small-ZC-Plugins/WorldEditArt/Description.md

 A cylinder needs to be selected by a command.
 First, select the base of the cylinder.
 Then, run `/wea cylsel <height> <radius>` to select it.
 The cylinder will grow for <height> blocks towards the linear direction you are looking at (west, east, north, south, directly downwards and directly upwards) with a base radius of <radius> blocks.

-A sphere also needs to be selected by
+A sphere also needs to be selected by a command.
+First, select the centre point of the sphere.
+Then, run `/wea sphsel <radius>` to select it.
+A sphere centered at your selected point with <radius> blocks of radius will be selected.

+If you want to test how your selection is, use `/wea seltest <radius>`

 ## Macros
 If you have not heard of macros, here it is.